bigskysoftware/htmx/test/servers/ws/README.md

 # WebSocket - Test Server

-This package implements a bare-bones WebSocket server for testing htmx.
-It can be used in conjunction with the manual tests in the `/test/manual` directory.
+This package implements a test-suite WebSocket server for testing htmx.

 ## What It Does

-This listens for incoming WebSocket connections coming in to ws://localhost:1323/echo.
+This server listens for incoming WebSocket connections coming in to ws://localhost:1323/echo.
 When it receives messages from any WebSocket client, it responds with that same content in a way that htmx can process.
 This means, that the response message will look like this: `<div id="idMessage" hx-swap-oob="true">{your message here}</div>`

 ## How to Use This Server